 See: Five nations Chief Nurses joint statement.
 It is a call to action to healthcare professionals working with patients and the population to prevent illness, protect health and promote wellbeing.
 The call to action covers: childhood obesity and adult obesity.

-A Framework for Personalised Care and Population Health for Nurses, Midwives, Health Visitors and Allied Health Professionals: Caring for populations across the life course (2014).
-A Public Health nursing model.
+All Our Health replaces the Framework for Personalised Care and Population Health for Nurses, Midwives, Health Visitors and Allied Health Professionals (2014).

 Health Matters: Combating high blood pressure.
 This professional resource outlines how providers and commissioners can reduce the population average blood pressure through improved prevention, detection and management.

 Health Matters: public health issues (2016).
 Facts, resources and information on major public health challenges for public health professionals and local authorities.